 It may not be Paris, but London is a great city for romance.
 Have you tried walking across Charing Cross Bridge, hand-in-hand, gazing over the beautiful cityscape and stopping for a cheeky kiss worthy of a rom-com moment?
-Or have you tried looking into your other half’s eyes in the candle-lit Gordon’s Wine Bar while sharing a bottle of wine?
-Well you must have enjoyed a casual picnic in one of London’s many parks, sipping on Prosecco and giggling from the bubbles and butterflies in your stomach, surely?
-Yeah, London is doing alright on the love-scale, we think.
+Or have you tried looking into your other half’s eyes in a candle-lit wine bar while sharing a bottle of wine?
+Have you found a romantic Italian where the atmosphere feels as warm and inviting as the heap of pasta before you?
+With plenty of date night restaurants, London is doing alright on the love-scale, we think.
+To guide you to the highs, we’ve done the work to bring you the most romantic restaurants London has to offer.

-However, nothing quite beats a romantic dinner for two in a lovely restaurant, does it?
-There's just something particularly special about taking the time to sit down and enjoy some quality food with someone, whether that be a long-term partner or someone who you've only recently met, without having to worry about the cooking.
+Nothing quite beats romantic dining in London, does it?
+There's just something particularly special about taking the time to sit down and enjoy some quality food with someone, whether that be a long-term partner or someone you've only recently met, without having to worry about the cooking.
 With that in mind, we have gone on a quest to not only find the most romantic restaurants in London, but to determine what actually makes a restaurant romantic.
 Is it low lights and candles?
 Is it intimacy and a soundtrack of gentle piano music tinkling away in the background?
-Or is it extravagance, luxury and high-end elements from beginning to end?
+Or is it extravagance, luxury elements from beginning to end?

 SKIP TO THE BEST SECTION FOR YOU